Mango932/EcoFlow/README.md

 # EcoFlow Crop Recommendation System

 ## Overview
 This project aims to build a crop recommendation system based on agricultural data.
 The dataset used contains information about various crops and their requirements such as Nitrogen, Phosphorus, Potassium (NPK) levels, temperature, humidity, pH, and rainfall.
-The goal is to predict the best crop to be cultivated based on these factors.
+The goal is to predict the best crops to be cultivated based on these factors.

 ## Dataset
 The dataset contains 2200 entries with 7 features (N, P, K, temperature, humidity, pH, rainfall) and 1 target variable (crop).
 There are no missing values in the dataset.
 The dataset is explored using descriptive statistics and correlation analysis.